software-dev-academy/pid-exercise-3/README.md

 data-interchange format, meaning that it is used for formatting documents such that data can be exchanged between computers.
 These types of documents are human read- and writable.
 JSON documents are also easy for computers to parse and generate which means that it is compatible with many programming language.
 Therefore, it is suitable tool for long term storage for small applications.
 In this exercise you’ll code an application for taking attendance.
+It should make use of member files.
+A member file is simply a JSON file containing a list of people represented by a name and an id.
+See the sample file [`member-lists/example1.json`](member-lists/example1.json).
 The application should run in the terminal and have a text interface, similar to the project in Individual Project.
-The functionalities should include
+The functionalities should include:

 1. Load in a member file (one sample file is provided for you).
 2. Take the attendance of every member in the loaded file.